psychoSherlock/ipscan/README.md

 Please note that the  `-t`  (or  `--target`) argument is required for the script to run.
 The  `-p`  (or  `--port`) and  `-f`  (or  `--full-scan`) arguments are optional, but at least one of them must be provided.

-## Team
-Person1 - Command Line Argument Parsing: Person1 is responsible for setting up the command-line interface for the script.
-This includes defining the arguments that the script accepts and handling the user's input.
-This task involves working with the argparse module and is primarily focused on the parse_arguments function.

-Person2 - Port Scanning: Person2 is responsible for implementing the port scanning functionality.
-This involves writing the code that sends requests to different ports on the target system and checks whether they are open or closed.

-Person3 - Service Scanning: Person3 is responsible for implementing the service scanning functionality.
-This involves writing the code that identifies the services running on the open ports of the target system.

-Person4 - Vulnerability Scanning: Person4 is responsible for implementing the vulnerability scanning functionality.
-This involves writing the code that checks the target system for known vulnerabilities.
-The searchvuln function seems to be part of this task.

-Person5 - Output Formatting and Timing: Person5 is responsible for formatting the output of the script and calculating the time it takes to complete the scan.
-This involves working with the DoubleTable class and the time module.